Evan-Kemph/airflow-chalk-brush/README.md

 ### The motor blips on for an instant and stops

-This is the protection circuit tripping on inrush current.
+The protection circuit is tripping on inrush current.
 A motor starting from a standstill briefly draws far more current than it does while running, and the protection chip reads that surge as a short circuit and latches the output off.

-The fix in this build is a **small series resistor** on the motor's positive lead, which limits the startup surge enough to stay under the protection threshold.
-It costs a small amount of motor speed (roughly 10–20%) — not enough to matter for blowing chalk.
+The fix here is a **small series resistor** on the motor's positive lead, limiting the startup surge enough to stay under the protection threshold.
+It costs a little motor speed (roughly 10–20%) — not enough to matter for blowing chalk.

 A large capacitor across the motor is the more elegant fix in theory, but it only works if the capacitor sits *directly* at the motor terminals.
 With any meaningful wire length in between, the wiring's inductance lets the fast edge of the surge through before the capacitor can respond.
-In this build the capacitor location wasn't practical, so the resistor is the better real-world answer.
+In this build that location wasn't practical, so the resistor is the better real-world answer.

 ### Air comes out of the intake holes instead of the nozzle